ASK THE EXPERT: Stroke prevention tips and how acting fast can save a life

-According to the CDC, every 4 minutes someone in the United States dies from a stroke.
+According to the CDC, someone in the United States dies from a stroke every 4 minutes.
 It is a leading cause of death for Americans.

-As part of our “Ask the Expert” series, with Bon Secours St Francis Health, 7 News’s Taylor Murray spoke with a Neurosurgeon to find out how you can prevent stroke and the key to survival if you experience one.
+As part of our “Ask the Expert” series, with Bon Secours St. Francis Health, 7 News spoke with a Neurosurgeon to find out how you can prevent stroke and the key to survival if you experience one.

 If you think you are experiencing a stroke, acting fast can save your life.

 “So you don’t mess around.
-You just call 911 and you get to the hospital.”
+You just call 911 and you get to the hospital,” Vascular Neurosurgeon Dr. Sharon Webb said.

-Dr. Sharon Webb, a Vascular Neurosurgeon, says the chances of survival are greater when emergency treatment begins quickly after stroke.
+Dr. Webb said the chances of survival are greater when emergency treatment begins quickly after a stroke.

 Patients who arrive at the emergency room within 3 hours of their first symptoms often have less disability 3 months after a stroke than those who received delayed care.